What Is Hookah: Fine Instrument for Smoking Weed and Shisha

 What Is a Hookah Bar?

-In the early days, hookah bars used to be dim places in which you could eat dates, drink alcohol, smoke, and enjoy a belly dance performance while listening to the beats of a popular oriental tune.
-Afterwards, you’d feel both excited and bloated at the same time, and only a hard shower-scrub could grease-out the stickiness out of your hair.
+In the early days, hookah bars were dim places where you could eat dates, drink alcohol, smoke, and enjoy a belly dance performance while listening to the beats of a popular oriental tune.

 Nowadays, hookahs can be found in many open-to-diversity hipster hangouts where you can savor a latte and grab a few puffs of minty cola.
 You can even watch popular TV shows while smartphoning on how to make hookah smoke thick (glycerin is the most obvious solution).